Being a quality seafood exporter in Sri Lanka, Jay Sea Foods fully complies with all legal and mandatory Food Safety

 These raw materials are then transported in refrigerated trucks (maintaining temperature at 0°C), to our Facility along with copies of the daily catch data (log sheets), whilst adhering to the highest hygiene standards

 Catch data submitted by the suppliers are crosschecked and verified by JSFP (with the Ministry).
 Following which, the raw materials are unloaded and processed in the factory according to all HACCP, EU and FDA standards / regulations.

 Finished Products (Loins / Potions etc.)

 The processed fish are vacuum packed in to vacuum bags (LDPE + Nylon) and labelled.
 These labels carry all data that’s required for tracing the processed product from the JSFP process phase to its catch.

-Buyers request for copies of all the legally required catch documents along with the consignment to verify and ensure that the products they purchase are caught in a sustainable and legal manner, which we provide to them as a reliable seafood exporter in Sri Lanka.
+Buyers request for copies of all the legally required catch documents along with the consignment to verify and ensure that the products they purchase are caught in a sustainable and legal manner, which we provide to them as a qualified/high quality seafood exporter in Sri Lanka would do.
 If there is any issue with the product, they can use these documents and our labels to clarify and trace the product’s details.

 Our buyers distribute the bulk orders purchased from us amongst their customers (super markets, open markets, restaurants, sales agents etc.) who in turn sell it to consumers (end users)

 Product Label (Traceability Code)

 The consumer is able to check the product label and see whether it has been caught in a sustainable, legal manner.

 JSFP is able to backwards trace any fresh or processed product supplied by us, to identify the particular fish.

 A Sustainable business focuses on meeting the needs of the present without compromising the ability of future generations to meet their own needs and this is exactly what makes us a quality seafood exporter in Sri Lanka.

 Within the Sri Lankan seafood industry, Sustainability is of the highest importance.
 Sustainability initiatives are nationwide projects involving all Fisheries Agencies as part of a Fisheries Improvement Programme (FIP).